Last Updated on

 - Get the nutrients right: You can eat lots of fresh fruits, vegetables, and nuts to get the required amount of nutrients during pregnancy.
 Calcium, iron and folic acid are very critical in ensuring good health for both the mother and the baby.

 - Consult your doctor regularly: If you have a history of miscarriage or of delivering a preterm baby, you must make sure that you have a regular check-up with your doctor.
-The doctor will periodically monitor the condition of your cervix through ultrasound and suggest the necessary precautions for a safe delivery.
+The doctor will periodically monitor the condition of your cervix through ultrasound and suggest the necessary precautions for safe delivery.

 - Limit physical activity: If you are at the risk of having cervical incompetence, then try to avoid any exertive physical activity.
 You can opt for bed rest, especially after the second trimester.